SNAPSHOT-Russia's war on Ukraine latest: Ukraine says closer to encircling Bakhmut | Law-Order

 * INSIGHT-How Russians end up in a far-right militia fighting in Ukraine. * INSIGHT-Ukraine farms lose workers to war, complicating a tough harvest

-* EXPLAINER-Why the EU is restricting grain imports from Ukraine (Compiled by Reuters editors; Editing by Hugh Lawson)
+* EXPLAINER-Why the EU is restricting grain imports from Ukraine (Compiled by Reuters editors; Editing by Frank Jack Daniel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)